muratk3n/thirdwave/en/tweets/2020/week8a.md

 hinged on taking progressives from Bernie (they shared a base) which she succeeded for a while, use that momentum to gobble up centrists, reach the goal.
 It all depended on Bernie not showing up, but when he did, it was game over.
-Not to rag on her, she obviously has prog creds.
+Not to nag, she obviously has prog creds.
 But Bernie is more of a known quantity having ran against Hillary 2016.

 *2020-2-17 18:52:4*